 The ACTING PRESIDENT (John Berger): All right, perhaps we can try this: Ms Terpstra continues her speech without any further interruption from anybody.
 We have got 2 minutes, 54 seconds to go.

-Sonja TERPSTRA: Thank you, Acting President.
-Ms Crozier, you were not in the chamber earlier.
+Sonja TERPSTRA: Ms Crozier, you were not in the chamber earlier.
 The point was made that the government -

 Georgie Crozier interjected.